-Editor's Note: For the following collection of 10 Best Swing Tips Ever — what we view as indispensable swing and short game drills — Golf Tips went to some of its top contributors over the years.
+Editor's Note: For the following collection of 10 Best Golf Swing Tips Ever — what we view as indispensable tips for swing and short game drills — Golf Tips consulted some of its top contributors over the years.
 This story was updated May 9, 2017.

 1. Keep Your Hands Low